 A great first step is to begin a conversation with someone after they have accepted your connection request.
-You can thank them for connecting and perhaps ask a question, inspiring further dialogue.
+You can thank them for connecting and perhaps ask a question about them, their business, or their recent LinkedIn post, inspiring further dialogue.

-Whatever you do, do NOT include anything sales related in your messages.
+Whatever you do, do not send anything that could be perceived as a sales pitch in these messages.
 This will turn people off and will not be effective.

 4. Establish relationships

 A vital part of your LinkedIn marketing strategy includes establishing relationships with your connections.

 I cannot stress enough the importance of building relationships with your prospects.
 People buy from people they know, like and trust, and the only way to get to that place is to show genuine interest in them.

 There are many ways to begin establishing relationships on LinkedIn: